GStreamer/gstreamer/markdown/frequently-asked-questions/developing.md

 [submit-patches]: contribute/index.md#how-to-submit-patches

+## How do I get my translations included?

-> I have translated one of the module .po files into a new language.
+I have translated one of the module .po files into a new language.
 How do I get it included?

 GStreamer translations are uniformly managed through the [Translation Project](http://translationproject.org).
 There are some